-All av lemma freq compares lemma frequencies against the lemma frequencies in the reference corpus. all av construction freq works in the same way as the previous index, but it calculates the VAC frequencies.
-All av lemma construction freq also works in the same as the previous indices, but it calculates frequencies for lemma-construction combinations.
-All av approx collexeme calculates the average collostructional strength in the corpus against the reference corpus.
-All lemma ttr calculates the main verb lemma type-token ratio against the reference corpus for the corpus itself.
-All construction ttr does the exact same calculation as the previous index, but for constructions.
-Similarly, all lemma construction ttr does the same calculation but for lemma-construction combinations.
-All lemma attested is the percentage of lemmas in the corpus that are in the reference corpus.
-All construction attested is the same ratio calculated for constructions.
-All lemma construction attested is the same ratio but this time it is calculated for lemma-construction combinations.
+All\av\lemma\freq compares lemma frequencies against the lemma frequencies in the reference corpus, while all\av\construction\freq works in the same way, but for VAC frequencies.
+All\av\lemma\construction\freq also works in the same way as the previous two indices, but it calculates frequencies for lemma-construction combinations.
+All\av\approx\collexeme calculates the average collostructional strength in the corpus against the reference corpus.
+All\lemma\ttr calculates the main verb lemma typetoken ratio against the reference corpus for the corpus itself.
+All\construction\ttr does the exact same calculation as the previous index, but for constructions.
+Similarly, all\lemma\construction\ttr does the same calculation but for lemma-construction combinations.
+All\lemma\attested is the percentage of lemmas in the corpus that are in the reference corpus.
+All\construction\attested is the same ratio calculated for constructions.
+All\lemma\construction\attested is the same ratio but this time it is calculated for lemma-construction combinations.

-4.1 Hypothesis 1: Correlations between indices and CEFR levels
+4.1.
+Hypothesis 1: Correlations between Indices and CEFR Levels